sagemath/sagewiki_to_gh-2022-10-10/days74.md

  * CW/Cube complexes by generalizing the manifold classes.
  * Computation of geodesics on pseudo-Riemannian manifolds.
  * Include the `sage.geometry.riemannian_manifolds` (i.e. parametrized surfaces) into the more general framework of !SageManifolds.
- * Experiment plotting possibilities with OpenGL (nice stuff from !SnapPy!) and more... what could be supported by a browser?
+ * Experiment plotting possibilities with OpenGL (nice stuff from !SnapPy!) and more... for rendering in browser there is the [[https://en.wikipedia.org/wiki/WebGL|WebGL]] javascript library that is supported by most browsers.
  * Persistent homology.
  * Simplicial sets.
 (Co)simplicial objects in various categories.
  * Incorporation of [[https://www-fourier.ujf-grenoble.fr/~sergerar/Kenzo/ |Kenzo]]?